luiza-omena/React-management-tool/README.md

 ## Usage

-Create lists using the "Add List" button.

-Add tasks to lists using the "Add Task" button.

-Drag and drop tasks between lists to rearrange them.
+- **Create Lists**: Click the "Add List" button to create new lists for task organization.
+- **Add Tasks**: Use the "Add Task" button to add tasks to your created lists.
+- **Delete Tasks**: To delete tasks, navigate to the respective task card and click the delete button.
+- **Edit List Titles**: Edit the titles of your lists by clicking on the edit button associated with each list.
+- **Edit Tasks**: Click on a task to edit its details.
+- **Move Tasks Between Lists**: To rearrange tasks, simply hold and drag a task from one list to another.

 ## Acknowledgements